 Gaslighting is largely an attempt to get another person to change what they believe or how they perceive something, but it is healthy for two people to have different perspectives.
 Consensus on everything is not necessary for a relationship to work, and also isn’t healthy.
 When you sense you are being persuaded or pressured to change your perception, try to cut the conversation off by agreeing to disagree or reiterating that it is ok for you to have a different opinion.

-3. Stay Connected to Your Support System
+5. Stay Connected to Your Support System

 Often, people in unhealthy or abusive relationships disconnect from their existing network of friends and family.
-Maintaining strong relationships with this existing support system is important for many reasons, but also helps to ensure you have other people to talk to and get input from.
+Maintaining strong relationships with your existing support system is important for many reasons, but it also helps to ensure you have other people to talk to and get input from.
 For people who are frequently gaslit, this can provide validation that helps them hold on to what they know is true.

-4. Be Assertive
+6. Be Assertive

-5. Maintain Your Individuality
+7. Maintain Your Individuality

 Maintaining your individuality in a relationship means that you continue to make time for the things you are interested in and enjoy doing, even if these aren’t things the other person likes to do.
 Maintaining individuality also means staying connected with the things that you believe in, finding ways to express yourself, and protecting the unique things that make you who you are.